BU-Spark/ds-ciss-policy-docs/task-a/readme.md

 ## File Structure
 ```
 task-a/
+  ├─ sample/
+  │  ├─ doc1.txt
+  │  ├─ doc2.txt
+  │  ├─ ...
+  ├─ notebook/
+  │  ├─ col_7_一般政策语言.ipynb
+  │  ├─ col_16_对政策执行过程有规范.ipynb
+  │  ├─ ...
   ├─ extraction.py
+  ├─ sample.py
-  ├─ run_test.py
+  ├─ batch_process.py
   ├─ utils.py
   ├─ readme.md
-  ├─ requirements.txt
-  └─ test.ipynb
+  └─ requirements.txt

 ```
+- [data] folder contains the policy documents that we generate using sample.py.

+- [notebook] folder contains a set of Jupyter notebooks that demonstrate how to extract information for individual features.
+Each notebook is named in the format: col_{feature_number}_{feature_name}.ipynb, where feature_number is the number of the feature, and feature_name is the name of the information to be extracted.
+Please refer to the end of this file (Link To Metadata) for the index number of each feature.
+For example, col_7_一般政策语言.ipynb is the notebook that illustrates how to extract information for the feature "col_7_一般政策语言".
+This notebook includes:
+  1. The logic function that extracts information for the feature "col_7_一般政策语言";
+  2. Visualization of the extracted information;
+  3. A batch process to extract "col_7_一般政策语言" for all documents in the sample folder and provide relevant quantitative analysis.

-- [extraction.py] is the main file that contains the functions to extract the information from the policy documents.
+- [extraction.py] is the main file containing all logic functions for extracting information from the policy documents.

-- [run_test.py] is the file that generate the sample test result and store the result in a csv file. csv file will contain the extracted information and the corresponding reasons.
-- [sample.py](sample.py) is used to take a subset of documents and store them into the `sample/` folder.
-Run `python sample.py` to see usage.
+- [sample.py] is used to select a subset of documents and store them in the sample/ folder.
+Run python sample.py to see its usage.

-- [test-1.ipynb] is the jupyter notebook that can run test on function seperately.
+- [batch_process.py] is the file that implements the batch process to extract all features for all documents in the sample folder and outputs the results to a CSV file.

-- [utils.py] is the file that contains the helper functions.
+- [utils.py] is the file containing the helper functions.

 ## Useful Commands
 To start the test, run the following command:
 ```
 python run_test.py
 ```
+## The Link to Metadata
+The metadata of the features can be found in the following link: [metadata](https://docs.google.com/spreadsheets/d/1BA7K6bCfNOyvs4MbpB6oiBA6FUjiYcIdMXY926yEIw8/edit?usp=sharing)